Mars sample-return mission: Mars 2020 mission

-The Mars 2020 mission landed the Perseverance rover in Jezero crater in February 2021.
-It has collected multiple and is going to further more samples and packing them into cylinders for later return in the MSR Campaign.
+The Mars 2020 mission landed the Perseverance rover in the Jezero crater in February 2021.
+It has collected multiple samples and will continue to do so, packing them into cylinders for later return in the MSR Campaign.
 Jezero appears to be an ancient lakebed, suitable for ground sampling.
-It is also assigned the task to return the samples directly to the Sample Return lander, considering its potential mission longetivity.
+It is also assigned the task to return the samples directly to the Sample Return lander, considering its potential mission longevity.

-From December 21, 2022, Perseverance started a campaign to deposit 10 of its collected samples to the backup depot, Three Forks to ensure if Perseverance runs into problems, the MSR campaign could still succeed.
+From 21 December 2022, Perseverance started a campaign to deposit 10 of its collected samples to the backup depot (Three Forks), to ensure that if Perseverance runs into problems, the MSR campaign could still succeed.

 Proposals

 NASA–ESA

-The NASA-ESA plan is to return samples using three missions: a sample collection mission (Perseverance) launched in 2020 and currently operational, a sample retrieval mission (Sample Retrieval Lander + Mars ascent vehicle + Sample Transfer arm + 2 Ingenuity class helicopters) launched in 2026 or 2028, and a return mission (Earth Return Orbiter) in 2026.
-The mission hopes to resolve the question of whether Mars once harbored life.
+The NASA-ESA plan is to return samples using three missions: a sample collection mission (Perseverance) launched in 2020 and currently operational, a sample retrieval mission (Sample Retrieval Lander + Mars ascent vehicle + Sample Transfer arm + 2 Ingenuity class helicopters), and a return mission (Earth Return Orbiter).

+Although NASA and ESA's proposal is still in the design stage, the first leg of gathering samples is currently being executed by the Perseverance rover on Mars and components of the sample retrieval lander (second leg) are in testing phase on earth.
+The later phases were facing significant cost overruns as of August 2023.
+In November 2023, NASA was reported to have cut back the program due to a possible shortage of funds.
+As of January 2024, the plan was facing ongoing scrutiny due to budget and scheduling considerations, and a new overhaul plan was being pursued.
+In April 2024, NASA reported that the originally projected cost of $7 billion and expected sample return of 2033 was updated to an unacceptable $11 billion and return of 2040 instead, prompting the agency to search for a better solution.

 China

 China has announced plans for a Mars sample-return mission to be called Tianwen-3.
-The mission would launch in late 2028, with a lander and ascent vehicle on a Long March 5 and an orbiter and return module launched separately on a Long March 3B.
+The mission would launch in late-2028, with a lander and ascent vehicle on a Long March 5 and an orbiter and return module launched separately on a Long March 3B.
 Samples would be returned to Earth in July 2031.

 A previous plan would have used a large spacecraft that could carry out all mission phases, including sample collection, ascent, orbital rendezvous, and return flight.
 This would have required the super-heavy-lift Long March 9 launch vehicle.
 Another plan involved using Tianwen-1 to cache the samples for retrieval.